 The IAC has broad objectives and we have been fortunate in that our projects have been varied covering humanitarian assistance, educational programmes and cultural events.
 Our projects have included:

-- visited Syria in 2007 to help with Women’s Empowerment Programmes.
-The trustees were also moved by “Hand in Hand”, an organisation helping mentally disabled children..
+Provided sponsorship for Women’s Empowerment Programmes.
+The trustees were also touched by “Hand in Hand”, an organisation helping mentally disabled children.

 - we worked with MAP on projects in the West Bank and Gaza such as helping teenagers with psychological problems

-- helping war-trauma victims with their hospital expenses.
+- providing aid for war-trauma victims from Iraq, Syria and Palestine with hospital expenses.

 - helping provide for several Iraqi families in Iraq on annual basis.